-(7) A log of sterilization procedures shall be maintained near the sterilizing equipment.
-Included in the log, shall be type of load, quantity of load, temperature, pressure, and length of sterilizing time.

-(8) Spore indicators shall be used at a minimum frequency of every 40 hours of operation of the autoclave but not less than on a monthly basis at least once a week unless the manufacturer specifies more frequent monitoring.
+- (6) If a sterilized package has been breached or allowed to get wet, the instruments must be repackaged and sterilized again before use. - (7) A log of sterilization procedures shall be maintained near the sterilizing equipment.
+Included in the log, shall be type of load, quantity of load, temperature, pressure, and length of sterilizing time. - (8) Spore indicators shall be used a minimum of at least once a week unless the manufacturer specifies more frequent monitoring.
 Records of the results must be kept for a minimum of three years.
 An independent commercial testing laboratory contracted by the permit owner or body artist, or both shall perform weekly biological spore testing of the autoclave.
-A provision shall be included in the contract with the commercial testing laboratory requiring the commercial testing facility to notify the Health Authority of any failure of the autoclave to eradicate all living organisms, including spores.

-(9) Upon notification of a positive microbiological monitoring report, the autoclave shall be immediately checked for proper use and function and the permit owner shall cease use of the autoclave immediately upon receipt of the positive report.
+A provision shall be included in the contract with the commercial testing laboratory requiring the commercial testing facility to notify the Health Authority of any failure of the autoclave to eradicate all living organisms, including spores. - (9) Upon notification of a positive microbiological monitoring report, the autoclave shall be immediately checked for proper use and function and the permit owner shall cease use of the autoclave immediately upon receipt of the positive report.
 Any items remaining bagged after sterilization must be reprocessed and sterilized by a medical-grade autoclave approved for use prior to return to service.
-Three consecutive A negative biological tests- and passing a Class 5 integrating indicator must be achieved before the autoclave can be used again and the studio is reopened.
+Three consecutive negative biological tests must be achieved before the studio is reopened.
 The studio shall have the option to obtain a properly functioning sterilizer with a negative biological report in order to remain open or if the studio has more than one autoclave in operation, they may be given approval to remain open.
-The Body Art Studio's standard operation procedure should include an emergency plan should an autoclave failure or malfunction occur.

-(10) Any item or instrument used for body art that is contaminated during the procedure shall be discarded and replaced immediately with a new disposable item or a new sterilized instrument or item before the procedure resumes.
+The Body Art Studio's standard operation procedure should include an emergency plan should an autoclave failure or malfunction occur. - (10) Any item or instrument used for body art that is contaminated during the procedure shall be discarded and replaced immediately with a new disposable item or a new sterilized instrument or item before the procedure resumes.

-511-3-8-.14 Dyes and Pigments-
+511-3-8-.14 Dyes and Pigments.

-(1) All dyes or pigments used in tattooing shall be from commercial professional suppliers and specifically manufactured as dyes or pigments only for the tattooing of human skin, containing an alcohol-based preservative, and shall be used according to the manufacturer's instructions Products banned or restricted by the Food and Drug Administration are prohibited.

-(2) All ink shall be handled using the following protocol:

-(a) Bulk containers of ink shall not be used for longer than twelve months from the date of initial opening or not longer than the manufacturer's expiration date, whichever comes first.
-Each open bulk container must be labeled with the date the container is first opened.

-(b) A supply of ink must be located at each workstation and stored properly to prevent contamination. in a closed cabinet or drawer.
+- (1) All dyes or pigments used in tattooing shall be from commercial professional suppliers and specifically manufactured as dyes or pigments only for the tattooing of human skin, containing an alcohol-based preservative, and shall be used according to the manufacturer's instructions. - (2) All ink shall be handled using the following protocol: - (a) Bulk containers of ink shall not be used for longer than twelve months from the date of initial opening or not longer than the manufacturer's expiration date, whichever comes first.
+Each open bulk container must be labeled with the date the container is first opened. - (b) A supply of ink must be located at each workstation and stored in a closed cabinet or drawer.

-(c) Containers of ink may only be handled while wearing clean medical grade gloves.

-(d) The tops of containers of ink must be disinfected prior to dispensing.
-After dispensing, the containers must be disinfected and immediately returned to their approved storage location before any tattoo procedures begin.

-(e) All ink must be dispensed into approved single use containers.

-(3) In preparing or mixing of dyes or pigments, only nontoxic materials shall be used.
-Dyes or pigments shall be mixed and placed in individual single-use containers.

-(4) After tattooing, the remaining unused dye or pigment in the single-use container shall be properly discarded along with the container.

-(5) The Safety Data Sheets of all inks must be available for client review to assess any possible allergic reaction to ingredients.

-(6) Dyes and pigments shall be mixed only with distilled or sterile water.
+- (c) Containers of ink may only be handled while wearing clean medical grade gloves. - (d) The tops of containers of ink must be disinfected prior to dispensing.
+After dispensing, the containers must be disinfected and immediately returned to their approved storage location before any tattoo procedures begin. - (e) All ink must be dispensed into approved single use containers. - (3) In preparing or mixing of dyes or pigments, only nontoxic materials shall be used.
+Dyes or pigments shall be mixed and placed in individual single-use containers. - (4) After tattooing, the remaining unused dye or pigment in the single-use container shall be properly discarded along with the container. - (5) The Safety Data Sheets of all inks must be available for client review to assess any possible allergic reaction to ingredients. - (6) Dyes and pigments shall be mixed only with distilled or sterile water.

-511-3-8-.15 Tattoo Preparation Procedures-
+511-3-8-.15 Tattoo Preparation.